aikrawza/data1201/lab11/questions.md

 # Question 2
 1) What is the major benefit of reconcliation?
 What did it do?
-Reconciliation matches your data against external sources.
+Reconciliation matches your data against external sources, allowing for consistant comparison with other data sets that also reconsiled with the same dataset.
 It linked the scientific names to a page with information about the animal with the scientific name.